undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Why this place

-Florac (now part of the merged commune of Florac-Trois-Rivières) is a village of about 1,900 people in the Lozère department of Occitanie, at the meeting point of three rivers (the Tarnon, the Tarn and the Mimente) and three landscape units: the Causse Méjean limestone plateau to the south, the granite massif of Mont Lozère to the north, and the schist Cévennes proper to the east.
-It is the administrative seat of the Parc National des Cévennes, France's only national park where people permanently live and farm inside the protected core.
-The wider Cévennes biosphere reserve is a UNESCO World Heritage site (since 2011, for the "Mediterranean agro-pastoral cultural landscape") — the only UNESCO designation specifically for a working livestock landscape in Europe.
+Florac itself, now part of the merged commune of Florac-Trois-Rivières, is a village of about 1,900 people in the Lozère department of Occitanie.
+Three rivers meet here: the Tarnon, the Tarn, the Mimente.
+So do three landscapes.
+The Causse Méjean limestone plateau rises to the south and the granite massif of Mont Lozère to the north, while the schist Cévennes proper begins to the east.
+The village is the administrative seat of the Parc National des Cévennes, France's only national park where people permanently live and farm inside the protected core.
+Since 2011 the wider Cévennes biosphere reserve has been a UNESCO World Heritage site, inscribed for its "Mediterranean agro-pastoral cultural landscape".
+No other UNESCO designation in Europe exists specifically for a working livestock landscape.

-The Cévennes is the platform's natural French anchor: rail-reachable (via the Cévennes line from Nîmes to Génolhac), chestnut-and-sheep slow-food economy, hiking, no mass tourism, and a serious editorial story.
+For this platform, the Cévennes is the natural French anchor: rail-reachable via the Cévennes line from Nîmes to Génolhac, a chestnut-and-sheep slow-food economy, serious hiking, no mass tourism, and a serious editorial story.

 When to go

-Mid-April through June, and September into late October, are the optimum windows.
-The chestnut and oak forests are in green and the trails are dry; the village pace is unhurried; the Tarn river is clear and walkable.
-May is the lambing-season highlight for the transhumance economy.
-July and August carry the bulk of the French domestic walking trade — the GR 70 books out at the gîtes d'étape (verify currency); plan accommodation a month ahead for those months.
-The late-September Fête de la Transhumance in Le Vigan and the descent-of-the-flocks events across the Causse Méjean are the year's pastoral anchors.
-Winter (November-March) is quiet and cold (Mont Lozère above 1,400 m carries snow); many gîtes close, but Florac itself stays open year-round and the chestnut harvest runs October-November.
+Come between mid-April and June, or from September into late October.
+The chestnut and oak forests are green then, the trails dry, the Tarn clear and walkable.
+May brings lambing season, the high point of the transhumance economy.
+The French domestic walking trade concentrates in July and August, when the gîtes d'étape along the GR 70 book out (verify currency); for those months, sort accommodation a month in advance.
+Late September brings the Fête de la Transhumance in Le Vigan and the descent-of-the-flocks events across the Causse Méjean, the year's pastoral anchors.
+From November to March the region turns cold and empty.
+Mont Lozère carries snow above 1,400 m and many gîtes close.
+Florac itself stays open year-round, and the chestnut harvest runs October-November.

 How to get there

-By rail: the Cévennes line (SNCF Ligne des Cévennes, Nîmes-Clermont-Ferrand) is the spine — TER regional trains stop at Alès, La Bastide-Saint-Laurent-les-Bains and Génolhac.
-From any of those stations, regional bus connections reach Florac: Alès-Florac (about 90 minutes) is the primary route, run by liO (the Occitanie regional bus network); verify timetable on lio.laregion.fr.
-The TGV from Paris reaches Nîmes in 3h, where you change for the regional Cévennes line.
-From Marseille or Montpellier, the rail trip to Florac is around 4-5 hours including the bus leg.
-By car: Florac is 1h 45m from Montpellier, 2h from Avignon, 6h from Paris on the A75 motorway via the Millau Viaduct.
+The spine is the SNCF Cévennes line, the Ligne des Cévennes from Nîmes to Clermont-Ferrand.
+TER regional trains stop at three useful stations: Alès, La Bastide-Saint-Laurent-les-Bains, Génolhac.
+Regional buses run onward to Florac from each.
+The main route is Alès-Florac, about 90 minutes, operated by liO, the Occitanie regional bus network; verify timetable on lio.laregion.fr.
+From Paris, the TGV reaches Nîmes in 3h, where you change for the regional Cévennes line.
+From Marseille or Montpellier, count around 4-5 hours to Florac including the bus leg.
+Drivers have it shorter: 1h 45m from Montpellier, 2h from Avignon, 6h from Paris on the A75 motorway via the Millau Viaduct.
 The closest commercial airport is Montpellier.
-The Florac bus station serves the lio regional network and seasonal Stevenson Trail support shuttles.
+Florac's bus station serves the liO regional network and seasonal Stevenson Trail support shuttles.

 Nearest station